 - Inside Clay, I use specific ChatGPT prompts to search for the right job titles within my target companies.

-- The prompts instruct ChatGPT to pull details from various data sources, such as LinkedIn, ZoomInfo, and company websites, to gather the job hierarchy and structure of the organization.
+- The prompts instruct ChatGPT to pull details from various data sources, such as LinkedIn, ZoomInfo, and company websites, to gather the organization’s job hierarchy and structure.

 Based on these prompts, ChatGPT within Clay identifies the exact names and job titles of people who match my target roles.
-It then filters out irrelevant results, making sure I’m only getting contacts that are a perfect fit for my cold email campaign. -
+It then filters out irrelevant results, ensuring I’m only getting contacts that are a perfect fit for my cold email campaign. - Refine the List:

 After Clay pulls the names and roles, I can quickly refine the list to focus on the most relevant contacts, ensuring they are the decision-makers in marketing, SEO, or content.